 A virtual private network (VPN) gives you online privacy and anonymity by creating a private network from a public internet connection.
 VPNs mask your internet protocol (IP) address so your online actions are virtually untraceable.
 Most important, VPN services establish secure and encrypted connections to provide greater privacy than even a secured Wi-Fi hotspot.

 Surfing the web or transacting on an unsecured Wi-Fi network means you could be exposing your private information and browsing habits.
-That’s why a virtual private network, better known as a VPN, is a must for anyone worried about online security and privacy.
+That’s why a virtual private network, better known as a VPN, should be a must for anyone concerned about their online security and privacy.

 Think about all the times you’ve been on the go, reading emails while in line at the coffee shop, or checking your bank account while waiting at the doctor’s office.
-Unless you were logged into a private Wi-Fi network that required a password, any data transmitted during your online session was likely vulnerable to eavesdropping by strangers using the same network.
+Unless you were logged into a private Wi-Fi network that requires a password, any data transmitted during your online session could be vulnerable to eavesdropping by strangers using the same network.